gurkandemir/smplify-x/README.md

 where `only_output` is rendering only output, no visualization during optimization, by default it is False.

 where `background_color` is color of background, options are `none`, `red`, `green`, `blue`, by default it is `none`.

+where `symmetry` is whether take symmetry of output or not, by default it is `False`.

 ### Different Body Models